rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 ## 3. Understanding Cost Functions

 ### Mean Squared Error (MSE)
+**Cybersecurity Use Case**: Predicting the number of future cyber attacks based on historical data.
+The goal is to have your predictions (ŷ<sub>i</sub>) as close as possible to the actual number of attacks (y<sub>i</sub>).

 **When to Use**: Use MSE in regression tasks where the goal is to predict continuous outcomes.

-**Cybersecurity Use Case**: Predicting the number of future cyber attacks based on historical data.

 **How It Works**: MSE measures the average squared difference between the actual values (y<sub>i</sub>) and the predicted values (ŷ<sub>i</sub>).
 <p>MSE = (1/n) * Σ(y<sub>i</sub> - ŷ<sub>i</sub>)<sup>2</sup></p>
 where y<sub>i</sub> is the actual value and ŷ<sub>i</sub> is the predicted value.

-**Key Factors**: Minimizing MSE requires accurate predictions that are close to the actual values.
+**Key Factors**: Minimizing MSE means making your predictions as close as possible to the actual values.
 Squaring the errors penalizes larger errors more, making the model sensitive to outliers.

 **Example Explanation**:
 If you predict the number of cyber attacks per month as 10, 20, 30, and the actual numbers are 12, 18, 33:
 <p>MSE = (1/3) * [(12-10)<sup>2</sup> + (18-20)<sup>2</sup> + (33-30)<sup>2</sup>] = (1/3) * [4 + 4 + 9] = 5.67</p>
-A lower MSE indicates a better fit of the model to the data.
+A lower MSE indicates your predictions are closer to the actual values.

 ### Cross-Entropy Loss
+**Cybersecurity Use Case**: Classifying emails as phishing or not phishing.
+The goal is to have the predicted probability (ŷ<sub>i</sub>) of an email being phishing to be as close as possible to the actual label (y<sub>i</sub>), which is 1 for phishing and 0 for not phishing.

 **When to Use**: Use Cross-Entropy Loss in classification tasks to measure the difference between the actual and predicted probability distributions.

-**Cybersecurity Use Case**: Classifying emails as phishing or not phishing.

 **How It Works**: Cross-Entropy Loss calculates the difference between the actual label (y<sub>i</sub>) and the predicted probability (ŷ<sub>i</sub>).
 <p>Cross-Entropy Loss = - (1/n) * Σ [ y<sub>i</sub> log(ŷ<sub>i</sub>) + (1 - y<sub>i</sub>) log(1 - ŷ<sub>i</sub>) ]</p>
 where y<sub>i</sub> is the actual label (0 or 1) and ŷ<sub>i</sub> is the predicted probability.

-**Key Factors**: Minimizing Cross-Entropy Loss requires the predicted probabilities to be close to the actual labels.
-This ensures that the model is confident and correct in its predictions.
+**Key Factors**: Minimizing Cross-Entropy Loss means the predicted probabilities are close to the actual labels.
+This ensures the model is confident and correct in its predictions.

 **Example Explanation**:
 If your model predicts probabilities of an email being phishing as 0.8 (true label 1), 0.4 (true label 0), the Cross-Entropy Loss is: